datainsightio/home/README.md

 ## Wait, your website is on GitHub!?

-We get a fair amount of reaction to having our site on GitHub, frankly were happy this is the case, good or bad (and its largely good so far) getting a reaction to something in an age where we are plugged into do a digital drip for most of our waking hours is difficult as start-ups know.
+We get a fair amount of reaction to having our site on GitHub, frankly were happy this is the case, good or bad (and its mostly good so far) getting a reaction to something in an age where we are plugged into do a digital drip for most of our waking hours is difficult as start-ups know.
 For us it was easy choice because a) We love GitHub for finding solutions to problems that can be solved with software and b) The minimalist style along with simplicity to edit matches our style of working.